-I’ve been living in Dublin for the last 5 years and while I was discovering the city I was trying to find the authentic side of it instead of a noisy, touristic version.
-Dublin has an unforgetable atmosphere and you should try to explore it in a different way than just visiting major torusit attractions.
+I’ve been living in Dublin for the last 6 years now.
+While I was discovering the city I was trying to find the authentic side of it instead of a pompous, touristic version.
+Dublin has an unforgettable atmosphere and history, and so many incredible corners to explore.
+These best places to visit in Dublin will give you a taste of different flavours of the city – literally and figuratively.

-- Go for a unique experience and take your time exploring the place.
-Have a pint in a local but and talk to your bar mate.
+- Go for a unique experience and take your time exploring the city.
+Have a pint in a local bar and talk to your bar mate.

 - Go to a bar for a local team match!
-Well that is something, as Irish people are mad for sport!
+That is a bombshell – Irish people are mad for sport!

-- Free your endophions and attaned a match in Croke Park – an old Gaelic games stadium with capacity over 82 000.
+- Free your endorphins and attaned a match in Croke Park – an old Gaelic games stadium with capacity of 82 000 seats.

 - Wake up before everyone else does and you’ll experience a very different city, one of empty streets and different light.

-Dublin is slightly different comparing to toher European capital cities.
+Dublin is slightly different comparing to other European capital cities.
 It can be very social but also can make you feel very isolated in some parts.
-I was often looking for funny things to do in Dublin and you should always have a plan for rainy days 😉 I’ll try to lead you on how to experience most inspiring places in Dublin, so you avoid goofing off and ticking boxes for major touristic spots, as that would be a waist for a city like Dublin.
-There are really special places to discover in this city, very different to those you’ve seen before.
+I was often looking for funny things to do in Dublin and you should always have a plan B for rainy days.
+The expression Dublin gets 4 seasons in one day is very true on this land!
+I’ll try to lead you on how to find most inspiring places in Dublin, so you can avoid goofing off and ticking boxes for major touristic spots, as that would be a waist for a city like Dublin.
+Here is a summary of best places to visit in Dublin.

 First of all I would advise to visit Tourist Information Centre/Office in O’Connel Street!
-Why? beause a city map will is one of the best information source and also will allow you to organize your trip better.
-I would recommend the one in O’Connel Street – you’ll be traveling there anyway, so this location is very convenient for the start of the seightseeing.
-And you’ll also get a chance to see the famous silver Spire of Dublin, 120 metres stainless steel monument – one of the wierdest I’ve seen!
-My good friend told me that while the spine was almost finished, it turned out it had to be reconstructed due its height – it was too high for a city development. 😉
+Why?
+Beause a city map is one of the best information source and also will allow you to organize your itinerary.
+I would recommend the Tourist Information Centre in O’Connel Street, one of the main streets in a city centre.
+You’ll be traveling there anyway, so this location is a convenient starting point for the seightseeing adventure.
+And you’ll also get a chance to see the famous silver Spire of Dublin, 120 metres stainless steel monument – one of the weirdest and useless I’ve seen!
+My good friend told me that while the spine buld up was almost accomplished, it turned out it had to be reconstructed due its height – it was too high for a city development.

-Secondly – it’s very usefull to buy ‘The Dublin Pass’ – it gives you free entry to top Dublin attractions and you can hop on a sightseeing tour.
+Secondly – it’s very useful to buy ‘The Dublin Pass’ – it gives you free entry to top Dublin attractions and you can hop on a sightseeing tour.

-Phinix Park – this is one of the best places to visit in Dublin with a free entry – one of the most stunning parks I’ve seen, located just in the middle of the city.
+Magnificent national park, which is considered the biggest enclosed parks from all European capital cities.
+Phoenix Park – this is one of the best places to visit in Dublin – one of the most stunning parks I’ve seen.
+The entry to the park is free and it’s located almost in the middle of the city.
 There’s plenty of wild animals living in the park – meet the deers!
-Incredible how relaxed they are having all the crowds around.
+Incredible how relaxed they are having disturbing crowds around.

-What to do in Dublin in rainy days?
+What places to visit in Dublin in rainy days?

 Loose yourself in the Temple Bar – discover Dublin’s night life!